Organization of the New York City Police Department: Movie and Television Unit

 Founded in 1966, the NYPD Movie/TV Unit was the first of its kind in the country.
-Because of its relationship with the NYPD, the unit has the greatest knowledge on how to assist productions, particularly with complex shooting situations, in a city that is dense with vehicular and pedestrian traffic.
+Because of its relationship with the NYPD, the unit has the greatest knowledge on how to assist productions, particularly with complex shooting situations, in a city with dense vehicular and pedestrian traffic.

-Whether it conducts filming on bridges, highways, or busy intersections, the unit controls traffic to ensure that companies can get shots that may otherwise be impossible.
+When filming on bridges, highways, or busy intersections, the unit controls traffic to ensure that companies can get shots that may otherwise be impossible.
 It also oversees staged "crime scenes" used in the filming of the city's many police-related shows, such as Law & Order and Third Watch.
-The unit's responsibilities do not end there; the unit also monitors child work permits, stunts, prop firearms, placement of equipment, pedestrian safety, and parking.

-While filming on busy New York City streets presents countless challenges, the unit has, over the years, developed a strong working relationship with the film industry.
+The unit also monitors child work permits, stunts, prop firearms, placement of equipment, pedestrian safety, and parking.
+The unit has developed a strong working relationship with the film industry.
 The unit makes an effort to ensure that New York City remains a popular location for filming.
+Its based in the Sunset Park neighborhood of Brooklyn.

 Until the election of Mayor Rudolph Giuliani in 1994, the unit occasionally assisted with pornographic productions.
 But Giuliani put a stop to this as part of his effort to clean up the streets of New York City.
 In 1997, porn producer Michael Lucas filed a lawsuit against the Police Department and Giuliani citing discriminating practices used by the Movie/TV Unit against porn productions.
 The lawsuit was dismissed in September 1998 when a district judge granted a motion to dismiss on behalf of the NYPD.